Decicus/linux-dayz-docker/README.md

 - All workshop content will be downloaded to the `workshop_mods` folder.

 I am not entirely sure if this is the _correct_ method.
 I have literally zero experience with DayZ servers, so you might have to look into proper methods yourself.

+### Mod support
+For mod support you will have to investigate yourself.
+You'll have to modify the launch options in `run_server.sh`, then rebuild the container using `docker-compose build` before (re)starting the server.

 ## Thanks to